 Executive Overview

-Buganville Villa is a contemporary four-bedroom residence set at roughly 400 metres of elevation in La Mairena, the forested upland community straddling Ojén and Marbella on the Costa del Sol.
+Buganville Villa is a contemporary four-bedroom residence set at roughly 400 metres of elevation in the forested hills above Marbella, on the Costa del Sol.
 The setting is not incidental to the architecture: the villa sits within the Sierra de las Nieves UNESCO Biosphere Reserve, surrounded by protected cork oak and pine woodland, in a development where building has been restricted to a fraction of the land.
 The result is a private 2,990 m² plot held within permanently green surroundings rather than a dense residential grid.

 Across 587 m² of built space, the home is organised over three levels connected by a private elevator, so the full plan remains accessible from the lower entertainment floor through the main living level to the bedroom quarters above.
 The architecture is a restrained white cubic composition that opens almost entirely to the south, framing uninterrupted views over the valley to the Mediterranean, with the Rock of Gibraltar and the North African coast visible on clear days.